Vocabulary for High School Students

 Research.

 Like I previously mentioned, when I began writing this blog post, I researched best practices for vocabulary instruction.
 During my teaching training, I was taught that students needed to identify words for the instruction to be meaningful.
 I see validity with that point and most often use some variation of that when teaching high school students vocabulary.
-However, I have experienced students avoiding words that intimidate them.
+However, I have experienced students avoiding terms that intimidate them.
 The words that could create growth?
 Students ignore them.

-One could argue that students are still studying, but are they truly expanding their vocabularies?
+One could argue that classes are still studying, but are they truly expanding their vocabularies?
 Teacher involvement is a requirement – involvement that uses the vocabulary orally and in writing.
 In “Research-based Practices in Vocabulary Instruction,” the authors say this:

 Research recommends that students learn fewer words but that they know how words and the English language work so that they can infer the meanings of new words.
 Effective vocabulary instruction is characterized by deliberate selection of words to be taught and frequent opportunities for students to interact with the words in meaningful contexts.
 Interacting with words in multiple ways and in varied contexts results in durable word learning.